Credible takeaways

 Citizenship requirements will vary by lender, with some willing to work with international students if they apply with a cosigner or have a valid U.S. Social Security number.
 In some cases, having an existing account or membership with the lending institution is necessary, though this is not always the case.

-Credit and financial history, such as your debt-to-income (DTI) ratio, are also taken into consideration when determining eligibility for a bar exam loan and, if approved, the rate and terms you will receive.
-While exact credit requirements will vary depending on the lender, generally good credit is necessary, which is a FICO score of 670 or higher.
+Credit and financial history, such as your debt-to-income ratio (DTI), are also taken into consideration when determining eligibility for a bar exam loan and, if approved, the rate and terms you will receive.
+While exact credit requirements will vary depending on the lender, generally, good credit is necessary, which is a FICO score of 670 or higher.

-Often, it's possible to apply with a cosigner who has strong credit, which can improve your odds of approval and help you get more favorable loan terms.
+Often, it's possible to apply with a cosigner with strong credit, which can improve your approval odds and help you get more favorable loan terms.

 How to apply for a bar exam loan